Players: Other attributes

 It is perfectly possible for a player to get both bonuses.
 So when you promote a youth player (it naturally doesn't matter which youth system you use) to your senior squad, he will get a 1.5 skill level bonus on all skills (excluding stamina) until you sell him.

 Total Skill Index is a measurement of how skilled a player is.
 TSI increases with training and can also increase (and decrease) with form.

 The better form a player is in, the better he will perform.
-It's not about the physical context though, it has nothing to do with how well trained a player is.
-Form in Hattrick reflects a combination of aspects making it possible for, or preventing a player, from reaching his full potential – like for example how his private situation in life is at the moment.
+It's not about the physical context though; it has nothing to do with how well trained a player is.
+Form in Hattrick reflects a combination of aspects affecting whether a player will perform at his full potential, like for example how his private situation in life is at the moment.

 On the player page you can see a player's "current form".
 It's the figure applied for matches.
 An "excellent" player in "wretched" form is usually worse off than a "passable" player in "solid" form for example.

 Current form is negatively affected by the amount of stamina training in the team; the more stamina you train (percentage-wise) the more negative effect.

 Additionally, there's a hidden "background form", which is used to compute where the player's form is heading.
 Each week, during training, the current form of every player will change, moving toward the hidden background form.

 Current form is not changed at once to the figure of background form.
 Instead it moves in steps over several weeks, though the further away from background form they are the larger the steps will be.